theLockesmith/docs/btcpay-k8s.md

 Generate your docker compose file:
 `. ./btcpay-setup.sh --install-only`

+## Use Kompose to generate manifests

 Ensure environment variables used in the compose file are accessible and use kompose to generate manifests:

-`set -a && source .env && set +a && kompose convert -f docker-compose.generated.yml` ***There are some instances where the same volume is mounted twice.
-You'll need to change the volume name of one or both of those instances in order for kompose to succeed.*** Here is RTL as an example:
+`set -a && source .env && set +a && kompose convert -f docker-compose.generated.yml`

+***There are some instances where the same volume is mounted twice.
+You'll need to change the volume name of one or both of those instances in order for kompose to succeed.***

+Here is RTL as an example:
 ```
     volumes:
     - "bitcoin_datadir:/etc/bitcoin"